applebg/ParkingSpaceSharingPlatform/README.md

 # ParkingSpaceSharingPlatform
-**This is my graduate school project** This project simulates the supply and demand of parking spaces.
+**This is my graduate school project**
+This project simulates the supply and demand of parking spaces.
-Optimization algorithms are implemented to help match such supply and demand
+Optimization algorithms are implemented to help match such supply and demand.

 ## How to run this project
 To run this project, users have to follow this instruction